 During 2018/19, following wide consultation, our University’s REF 2021 Code of Practice was developed.
 It was approved by our University’s Academic Board in June 2019 and was then submitted to Research England for final ratification.
 Confirmation was received from Research England in early November 2019 that our REF 2021 Code of Practice had been approved.

-The REF 2021 Code of Practice can be accessed here.
+Access our REF 2021 Code of Practice (staff only).